Last article update: September 15th, 2021 (11:00 pm)

 Save 10% with this discount code at checkout on OutdoorPlay.com:

 Regardless, if you need to reach high pressure, you will need either the bigger K-Pump 220 or one of the pumps below.

 K-Pump K220 HP SUP & Kayak Pump

 It is constructed with marine grade ABS, giving it a durable exterior that can last a long time.

-It works like two-stage pumps do: In the high volume mode, the pump allows quick inflating of the inflatable watercraft up to 6 PSI.
-Afterwards, you can make use of the high-pressure mode to reach up to 25(!)
+It works like two-stage pumps do: In the high volume mode, the pump allows quick inflating of the inflatable watercraft up to 9 PSI.
+Afterward, you can make use of the high-pressure mode to reach up to 25(!)
 PSI.

-It is also known as a “double action” pump because of its ability to continuously pump air on both the push-down and the pull-up of the handle.
+It is also known as a “double-action” pump because of its ability to continuously pump air on both the push-down and the pull-up of the handle.

-It has a peak pressure of 14 PSI, which is more than enough to effectively inflate any inflatable watercraft.
+It has a peak pressure of 12 PSI, which is more than enough to effectively inflate any inflatable watercraft.

 This model comes with 4 universal valve adapters, which makes it compatible with various types of valves.

 It is also equipped with a long hose that is 5 ft in length, so you can comfortably pump air in your inflatables at a considerable distance.